solal-azoulay/solal-azoulay.github.io/_pages/Miscellaneous.md

 author_profile: true
 ---

-*This page is dedicated to publish evolutive, exploratory reflections on various "hot topics" for philosophy of science*
+*This page is dedicated to evolutive, exploratory reflections on various "hot topics" for philosophy of science*

 ## The future impacts of LLM (and other AI systems) on scientific research